-It's great to spend time riding with other like minded shredders at trail centers – but it's always sad to see people not taking care of themselves, and others!
+It's great to spend time riding with other like-minded shredders at trail centres - but it's always sad to see people not taking care of themselves, and others!

 So here are 8 things to remember when you're out on the trails, so everyone can enjoy awesome riding without incident, feel more confident.... and not be a douche-bag to others.

 It's important to maintain your bike regularly.
 Washing it after a ride is usually the last thing you want to do, but it's a good habit to get into.
-Washing it down, polishing it and lubricating the suspension will help your bike last longer and be less susceptible to rust (A.K.A bike cancer).
-Cleaning your bike is a great opportunity to check tyre pressure, check the suspension and bolts to ensure your mechanisms are working correctly.
-After all, a rider is only as good as their steed.
+Washing it down, polishing it and lubricating the suspension will help your bike last longer and be less susceptible to wear.
+Cleaning your bike is a great opportunity to check tyre pressure, check the suspension and torque settings.
+The best way to run through your bike is with an M-Check.

 It goes without saying that wearing skinny jeans and flip-flops isn't the best riding attire.
 So, wear comfortable clothing that's fit for purpose.
 Whether you prefer Lycra cycling clothing or baggy downhill wear, it doesn't matter!
 Wear what you're comfortable in.

 Arguably, the most important thing to wear is a helmet.
 Some bike parks are very hot on safety, and won't even let you ride without one.
 So who cares if you get bad helmet hair, or if you feel a little goofy wearing a helmet because you're probably not the only one.